-Tuberculosis
+Tuberculosis - TB

-How many seminars, TV documentaries and magazine articles have you read lately about TB?
+How many seminars, TV documentaries and magazine articles have you read lately about TB ?
 Not very many I'll warrant.

->>top of page
+>> top of page

 I don't believe that for one minute. . . . .
 Well, not more than a couple of minutes anyway.